xAIdrian/Interview-Agent-Demo/dataschema.md

 max_user_submissions
 max_points
-is_public (bool) default: false
-campaign_context: Context for the AI to use to understand the goals of HR.
+is_public (bool) default: false campaign_context text: Context for the AI to use to understand the goals of HR.

 # questions
 id (pk)
 campaign_id (fk)
 title
 body
-scoring_prompt
+scoring_prompt text
 max_points

 # submissions